 (c)(31) – VAWA Self-Petitioners

 If you are still eligible for employment authorization but your EAD will be expiring or has expired, you should file for a renewal EAD by submitting a new Form I-765 and filing fee (if required), unless a fee waiver is requested and approved.
 Generally, you should not file for a renewal EAD more than 180 days before your original EAD expires.

 Call today for a free consultation

 The application process for obtaining a U.S. work permit (also called an employment authorization document or EAD) is fairly straightforward.
-But sometimes we seeing more than just filling the form, so the best chance of success comes by working with an experienced immigration attorney.
+But sometimes we see more than just filling out the form, so the best chance of success comes by working with an experienced immigration attorney.
 We are highly experienced in immigration law.
-Our attorneys, translators and support staff will work with you individually to give you the best chance of success possible.
+Our attorneys, translators, and support staff will work with you individually to give you the best chance of success possible.